The man behind The Grueling Truth - Where Legends Speak

 15) Luis Rodriguez

 107(49)-13(3), went 1-2 against Emile Griffith, one of the elite welter and middleweights of the past fifty years.
-Both losses were split decisions and could have went either way.
+Both losses were split decisions and could have gone either way.

 He has one of the best KO percentages in the history of the heavyweight division.
-If he was American, he’d be written about as one of the greatest of all time.
+If he were American, he’d be written about as one of the greatest of all time.

-102(27)-15-9, was a durable defensive technician, notable among other things for having never been knocked down during his entire career.
-As usual though defensive fighters find it hard to get the respect of the average boxing fan.
+102(27)-15-9 was a durable defensive technician, notable among other things for having never been knocked down during his entire career.
+As usual, though, defensive fighters find it hard to respect the average boxing fan.

 At the same time, his quality of competition can be legitimately criticized.
 He lost twice to Fighting Harada, the biggest name on his resume.
-If you watch film of this fighter you will see how great he really was.
+However, if you watch the film about this fighter, you will see how great he really was.

 11) Esteban De Jesus

-When boxing critics list Roberto Duran as the greatest lightweight in history, part of their judgement is based upon the work he did against, 58(33)-5(3).
+When boxing critics list Roberto Duran as the greatest lightweight in history, part of their judgment is based upon the work he did against, 58(33)-5(3).

 De Jesus gave Duran the first loss of his career.
-He knocked Duran down in the rematch before falling to “Hands of Stone” by TKO in 11.
-Duran KO’d De Jesus in the rubber match.
+In the rematch, he knocked Duran down before falling to “Hands of Stone” by TKO in 11.
+Finally, Duran KO’d De Jesus in the rubber match.

-31(19)-4-3, is a classic case of a very good fighter overshadowed by greater contemporaries.
+31(19)-4-3 is a classic case of an outstanding fighter overshadowed by greater contemporaries.
 But he held the welterweight title for three years and seven defenses, including two legendary wars with Armando Muniz, before dropping a split decision to Wilfredo Benitez.

-If Carlos Palomino was a very good fighter overshadowed by his great contemporaries, Wilfredo Benitez, 53(31)- 8(4)-1, is a great fighter overshadowed by his (perhaps) slightly greater contemporaries.
+If Carlos Palomino was an outstanding fighter overshadowed by his great contemporaries, Wilfredo Benitez, 53(31)- 8(4)-1, is a great fighter overshadowed by his (perhaps) slightly greater contemporaries.